Crassula alpestris L.f.

 Crassula alpestris subsp. alpestris, Purgosea alpestris

-Crassula alpestris is a short-lived, dwarf, perennial succulent that forms a dense clump of stems up to 6 inches (15 cm) tall and spreading to a similar size.
-The numerous succulent stems branch only from the base of the plant and are fed by a short taproot.
-The succulent leaves are triangular, up to 0.4 inch (1 cm) wide at the base, up to 0.3 inch (8 mm) long and taper to a sharp point, and tightly clasp the stem and the leaves above.
-The leaves are arranged oppositely with each leaf pair at 90 degrees to the pair above and below, resulting in a curious 4-ranked square-stemmed appearance.
-The flowers are white, sometimes tinged with pink or red, and clustered into a dense thyrse always at the tips of only the most mature stems.
+Crassula alpestris is a small succulent that forms a dense clump of stems with fleshy triangular leaves that tightly clasp the stem and the leaves above.
+It grows up to 6 inches (15 cm) tall and spreading to a similar size.
+The numerous fleshy stems branch only from the base of the plant and are fed by a short taproot.
+The leaves are up to 0.4 inches (1 cm) wide at the base, up to 0.3 inches (0.8 cm) long, and taper to a sharp point.
+They are arranged oppositely with each leaf pair at 90 degrees to the pair above and below, resulting in a curious 4-ranked square-stemmed appearance.
+Flowers are white, sometimes tinged with pink or red, clustered into a dense thyrse always at the tips of only the most mature stems.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care